laravel/vapor-docs/1.0/introduction.md

 composer require laravel/vapor-core
 ```

-## Installing The Vapor UI
+## Installing The Vapor UI Dashboard

-Optionally, you may want to install the `laravel/vapor-ui` [package](https://github.com/laravel/vapor-ui).
-This package provides a beautiful dashboard through your application with a variety of metrics across all of your AWS resources.
-The Vapor UI package can be installed in your project using Composer:
+In addition, you may want to install the `laravel/vapor-ui` [package](https://github.com/laravel/vapor-ui) package.
+This package provides a beautiful dashboard through your application that allows you to monitor your application's logs and failed queue jobs.
+The Vapor UI dashboard package can be installed in your project using Composer:

 ```bash
 composer require laravel/vapor-ui
 ```

-After installing Vapor UI, publish its assets using the `vapor-ui:install` Artisan command:
+After installing Vapor UI, you may publish its assets using the `vapor-ui:install` Artisan command:

 ```bash
 php artisan vapor-ui:install